natpaq/Market/README.md

 $ python3 -m pip install stripe
 $ python3 -m pip install --upgrade stripe
 ```
+Please NOTE: When checking out, please use the dev tool credit card number: 42 repeating. (ex.
+4242424242424242) Across the input bar.
+This is the Stripe "test" card number.
 ## Deployment ##
 Once everything necessary is installed, run the program with:
 ```